AnotherKamila/scion-p4netfpga/platforms/README.md

 * `SimpleSumeSwitch`: the default architecture provided by the NetFPGA SUME P4 toolkit Note that due to the limitations of the current version of P4-SDNet compiler, this architecture cannot handle long SCION paths.
+  **To speed up development, this platform is temporarily abandoned and doesn't compile.
+Later in the project it will either be made to work or removed.**
 * `XilinxStreamSwitch`: the experimental architecture providing access to the experimental `packet_mod` feature.
 Experimental.
   This architecture improves performance and reduces FPGA area usage by not parsing the parts of the header which aren't needed.
-Thanks to that, it can handle slightly longer paths compared to the `SimpleSumeSwitch`.
+Thanks to that, it can handle longer paths compared to the `SimpleSumeSwitch` despite the limitations of the P4-SDNet compiler.

 # Adding a new architecture